 When I graduated things were not as expected.
-I still had psychological issues deep down rooted from issues I had growing up as a kid.
-I had pushed it off for the longest time and still I had not met a single person like me in college, despite there being 30,000 people+.
+I still had psychological issues rooted from issues I had growing up as a kid.
+Pushed it off for the longest time and still I had not met a single person like me in college, despite there being 30,000 people+.
 I ended up working in a field unrelated to my industry.
-Partially because I just could not handle interviews that well.

 I used to get dozens of stupid offers for gaming networks like TGN (one of the largest network at the time), but I only did these things for fun, as a way to vent off the problems I had in school.
 I got dozens of comments everyday saying “make m0ar videos plz” and dozens of meaningless things that amounted to absolutely nothing.
 But that one single surgeon comment changed me.
 It made me appreciate things in life, and to focus only on things that mattered – building things people actually cared about using.

 Because this was my interview answer, it turned off a lot of people.
 I could not explain this rich history to someone who has never played a video game in their life.
-Theres a deep rich history in video games that many do not see.
 Leaders are born learning how to run guilds the hard way, bankers are made by learning how to run EvE corporations.
 But these things are not taken seriously.

 I had a canned answer about how I used to be a president of an organization with 10 people under me.
 Or how I used to manage science fairs.
 But these things, they were just meaningless to me, a far cry from other things I had done.
 Because for the accomplishments I took pride in – I did literally everything.
 I created the community from scratch.
 I built XYZ and made an impact on someones life.
 I had tried to give these lesser answers instead – but I just could not, it felt like lying to myself.